micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [such a high premium is placed on].
 To place great importance or emphasis on something, often implying that it may have negative consequences or drawbacks.
 #### [Return to Q Index](#section1)

-## <a name="question19"></a>Q19:   Please give me an example including,"be commited to", "be placed on" which means to emphasize, "such a high premium".{Story-style.  industry, society problems}
+## <a name="question19"></a>Q19:   Please give me an example including,"be commited to", "be placed on" which means to emphasize, "such a high premium".%Story-style.  industry, society problems%

 #### A19: